I stepped out of the kayak and into the shallows. The cool water evaporated almost the instant my foot hit the shore.

-When you’re looking to escape the afternoon heat, any-place-with-an-air-conditioner could fit the bill, but why settle for a spot with tolerable temps when you could experience a cool museum in Scottsdale, instead?
+When you’re looking to escape the afternoon heat, any-place-with-an-air-conditioner could fit the bill, but why settle for a spot with tolerable temps when you could experience a cool Scottsdale museums instead?

 Opened in 2015, Western Spirit: Scottsdale’s Museum of the West, is a museum, as its name suggests, whose goal is to capture the spirit of the west.

 It does this through a series of exhibits that cover a breadth of media and periods.
 There’s fine art depicting the landscapes and peoples of the west, an extensive collection of Hopi pottery, several Edward S. Curtis photographs, and Native American items and attire.

 The Abe Hays Family Spirit of the West Collection is a look into the world of the cowboy.
 There are saddles, bridles, badges, spurs, bits, revolvers and rifles, gun rigs and holsters.
 There are items made by prisoners, and chains worn by them.

 There’s also a fun optical illusion that puts you right into the Old West.

 In addition to the permanent collections, they have temporary exhibits that expand understanding of what the “West” means.
 Current exhibits include striking photographs by Senator Barry Goldwater, sketches and paintings by NASA/Western artist Paul Calle, and a tribute to Cowboy Artist and Author Will James.